 Clinical Pastoral Education

 Clinical Pastoral Education (CPE) is a method of learning pastoral/theological reflection, pastoral formation, and pastoral competence within clinical settings.
 The curriculum emphasizes small group sharing of ministry cases in order to integrate theological and behavioral science concepts within the praxis of patient care.
-At Franciscan Interns/Residents learn and incorporate pastoral skills while functioning as chaplains in clinical settings.
+At CHI Franciscan Interns/Residents learn and incorporate pastoral skills while functioning as chaplains in clinical settings.

 CPE ministry settings include hospital, hospice, mental health and Homeless Adult Services.
 The scenic Pacific Northwest is the backdrop for the education.

-The Franciscan CPE program features the Christian spirituality of St. Francis of Assisi.
+The CHI Franciscan CPE program features the Christian spirituality of St. Francis of Assisi.
 It includes an organized method of spiritual assessment, spiritual intervention, and spiritual outcomes.

 The CPE programs are conducted in units of a minimum of 400 hours each, with no less than 100 of those hours dedicated to individual and group educational sessions.
 CPE uses the clinical method of learning, also described as an action reflection model of learning.
 The action is providing spiritual care to patients, families and staff approximately two-thirds of the time and reflecting on those encounters through reading, writing, classroom work and individual supervision, approximately one third of the time.
 The programs are configured in four different ways to meet the diverse full time and part time needs of our applicants and the spiritual care needs of patients, families, staff members, clients and the community as a whole.